Yvand/LDAPCP/Troubleshoot-LDAPCP.md

 ## Troubleshoot augmentation

-LDAPCP can be used to get group membership of federated users.
-This address 2 types of scenarios:
+If augmentation is enabled in LDAPCP configuration page, it will the get group membership of federated users.
+This addresses 2 types of scenarios:

-- Populate SharePoint SAML token with group membership: it is useful if the one supplied by the trusted STS does not include it.
+- Populate SharePoint SAML token of users with their group membership: it is useful if the trusted STS does not do it.
-- Populate non-interactive token: it is useful for some features like email alerts, "check permissions" (in site settings), incoming email, etc...
+- Populate non-interactive SharePoint token: it fixes invalid group permissions for some features like email alerts, "check permissions", incoming email, etc...

 If augmentation does not work as expected, here are some steps to troubleshoot it:

-### Confirm augmentation is enabled in LDAPCP configuration page.
+### Ensure augmentation is enabled in LDAPCP configuration page

 Go to central administration > Security > LDAPCP global configuration page and confirm that augmentation is enabled.

-### Trigger a refresh of the non-interactive token
+### Force a refresh of the non-interactive token

-Set the lifetime of the non-interactive token to 1 min (default value is 1 day):
+By default, non-interactive token has a lifetime of 1 day.
+To troubleshoot its refresh, we need to force it to expire by setting its lifetime to 1 min:

 ```powershell
 $cs = [Microsoft.SharePoint.Administration.SPWebService]::ContentService